 COVID-19 information and advice for taxpayers and agents

-Filing returns, paying taxes, debt management and debt warehousing
+Filing returns, paying taxes, loss relief, debt management and debt warehousing

 Filing Tax Returns

 Taxpayers (individuals and businesses) should continue to file their tax returns even if payment of the resulting liabilities, in whole or in part, is not possible.
 Where, due to the virus, key personnel that compute tax returns are unavailable, we strongly advise that the relevant return is submitted on a ‘best estimate’ basis.

 Where a CT1 Corporation Tax return, in respect of an accounting period ending between June 2019 and September 2020, due by a date which is on or after 23 March 2020 onwards:

 - is not a return that is deemed to be filed late under section 1084(1)(b) TCA 1997